World’s largest virtual agentic engineering & quality conference

 Benefits:

-• Visual Workflow Builder: Drag-and-drop interface for creating automations without code.
-Non-technical users can build multi-step browser bots in minutes using a visual canvas.
+• Visual Workflow Builder: Drag-and-drop interface for building automations without code.
+Non-technical users build multi-step browser bots in minutes on a visual canvas.

-• Web Action Automation: Automate clicking, typing, and page navigation across any website.
-Built-in wait conditions handle dynamic content and page load delays automatically.
+• Web Action Automation: Automate clicking, typing, and navigation across any website.
+Built-in wait conditions handle dynamic content and page-load delays automatically.

-• Data Scraping: Extract data from public and password-protected websites at scale.
-Scraped data exports directly to Google Sheets or CSV for immediate analysis.
+• Data Scraping: Extract data from public and password-protected sites at scale.
+Scraped data exports directly to Google Sheets or CSV for analysis.

-• Flexible Execution: Run locally for privacy or in the cloud for scalability.
-Cloud runs execute on dedicated servers so your machine stays free for other work.
+• Flexible Execution: Run locally for privacy or in the cloud for scale.
+Cloud runs use dedicated servers, freeing your machine.

-• Integrations: Connects with Zapier, Make, and Google Sheets for extended workflows.
-These integrations let you trigger automations from external events or push results to other apps.
+• Integrations: Connects with Zapier, Make, and Google Sheets to trigger automations from external events or push results to other apps.

 • Task Scheduling: Set recurring automations at hourly or daily intervals.
-Scheduled bots handle monitoring, reporting, and data refresh without manual intervention.
+Scheduled bots handle monitoring, reporting, and data refresh without manual work.

-• Privacy-Friendly: Local runs keep sensitive data within your system.
-This is critical for teams handling customer data or working under strict compliance requirements.
+• Privacy-Friendly: Local runs keep sensitive data within your system, critical for teams handling customer data under strict compliance requirements.

 Shortcomings:

 • Browser Limitation: Limited to Google Chrome, with no native cross-browser support.
-Teams needing Firefox or Safari coverage must use a separate tool for those browsers.
+Firefox or Safari coverage requires a separate tool.

-• Plan Restrictions: Runtime restrictions exist on basic plans.
-The free tier caps monthly runtime, which may not be enough for teams with frequent automation needs.
+• Plan Restrictions: Basic plans cap monthly runtime, which may not suit teams with frequent automation needs on the free tier.

-• Fragile Automations: Webpage layout or DOM changes can cause automations to fail.
-Bots relying on specific CSS selectors break when target sites update their front-end code.
+• Fragile Automations: Layout or DOM changes break automations.
+Bots relying on specific CSS selectors fail when target sites update front-end code.

-• Not Enterprise-Ready: Not ideal for large-scale enterprise-level test automation.
-It lacks role-based access, audit logs, and advanced security controls that large organizations require.
+• Not Enterprise-Ready: Lacks role-based access, audit logs, and advanced security controls that large organizations require for enterprise-scale automation.

 Pricing